 We spent the 4th down on the far south side.
 A grad school friend, who lives in Chicago with his wife is from here.
 Their families are from here- south side white families that are fascinating to me.
 In the middle of the 20th century, there were large neighborhoods of whites who lived on the south side, near factories and industry.
 They lived in places like East Side and Mount Greenwood, with Irish, German, and Polish and other Eastern European immigrants.
-Knowing a little about these neighborhoods reminds me of the diversity of Chicago-its not like its all mostly poor and black communities on the south and west sides of the city.
+Knowing a little about these neighborhoods reminds me of how fast Chicago has changed.

 I like going because I get to make some delicious dessert and take it… without the guilt of eating an entire tray of it.
 This year, I went back to Smores Bars, which I took a couple of years ago.
 I had one when I first got there and then had to claim a second (it was that good).
 I mean…

 It was nice to see my friend, his wife and this large group of friends who I am starting to get to know through Fantasy Football.
 I tried, weakly, to talk shit to the guy who is periennally a front runner for our trophy, but honestly, it felt wrong.
 The first year I was in the league, I had some major good look, but every season since then, my team has been a dumpster fire.

 In any case, my friend’s crew are all really into fireworks, so there was a pretty big fireworks display, which involved timers and

 such.
 The weather started out pretty garbage.
 But then came around.

 I got to snap some pics with my phone- which I used as a background for my ubiquitious IG post… fireworks pic+Springsteen Lyrics=Basic Bitch JBR in the house.
 I did switch it up scotch this year by going with the Independence Day lyrics (instead of the Sandy lyrics).